Tsyklon (Cyclone) launch vehicle family

 Scale models of rockets developed by Yuzhnoe design bureau.
 Form left to right: R-16; two versions of R-36 ICBM, which became a base for Tsyklon-2 and 3 launchers; Tsyklon-2 launcher, R36M ICBM and MR-UR-100 ICBM.
 Copyright © 2001 Anatoly Zak

-The RD-861 engine, which powers the third stage of the Tsyklon rocket.
+The RD-861 engine, which powered the third stage of the Tsyklon rocket.
 Copyright © 2001 Anatoly Zak